-The Code of Conduct is designed to be a cost-effective, self-regulatory, industry code.
+The Code of Conduct is designed to be a cost-effective, self-regulatory industry code that sets and maintains commonly accepted high standards regarding the marketing, selling and operation of Retirement Communities.

-To provide the required administrative function, including that of the Code Administrator and the Code Review Panel, Signatories may be required to pay an annual fee as determined by the Code Administration Entity, according to a published schedule of fees.
+To provide the required administrative function, including that of the Code Administrator and the Code Review Panel Signatories will be required to pay an annual fee as determined by the Code Administrator according to a published schedule of fees.